ronnie-gray/teleport/rfd/XXXX-upgrade-system.md

 be a loop that runs within the auth server, or an external plugin.

 - The only currently planned `version-controller` is the TUF version controller.

+#### Version Controller Mapping/Pipelines

+In order to maximize flexibility, it may be necessary to permit some form of "mapping" whereby the directives generated by a version controller can be modified by an external component prior to becoming the new state of the "active" `version-directive`.
+A good example of this would be a custom scheduler, which might consult some external state before setting the `not_before` and `not_after` fields of the `version-directive`.

+There are a few possible ways to go about a mapping/pipeline system, but the simplest would likely be to support both an active singleton `version-directive`, as well as an arbitrary number of named `version-directive`s which would have no effect on state.
+In this scenario a TUF controller might output its `version-directive` to `/version-directives/tuf-pending`, and then a scheduler might load the version directive, modify it, and place it at `/version-directives/active`.
+If multiple steps are needed, an entire pipeline could be constructed in this manner, with the final hop updating the active directive.

+This kind of system demonstrates the importance of the `nonce`, `controller`, and `stale_after` fields of the `version-directive`, since it introduces a level of flexibility that could become a footgun without strong mechanisms for detecting misconfiguration.

 #### TUF Version Controller